An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

 SILVER SPRING, Md.
-(Aug.
-25, 2025) A researcher samples a solution at Naval Medical Research Command (NMRC), in the Agile Vaccines and Therapeutics (AVAT) laboratory.
-Research is being conducted to test the effectiveness of new approaches that offer solutions to frequently drug-resistant infections.
+(June 2, 2025) Rachel Barkey, with Naval Medical Research Command’s (NMRC) Operational Undersea Medicine Directorate, processes samples for a study on brain injury.
+Brain injury poses a serious health threat to U.S. service members across the world.
+Cognitive impairment resulting from brain injury can negatively impact individual health, unit readiness and the lethal capacity of the nation’s forces.
 NMRC, headquarters of Navy Medicine Research & Development, is engaged in a broad spectrum of activity from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
 In support of Navy, Marine Corps and joint U.S. warfighter health, readiness and lethality, researchers study infectious diseases, biological warfare detection and defense, combat casualty care, environmental health concerns, aerospace and undersea medicine, operational mission support and epidemiology.
-(U.S. Navy photo by Aleece Williams/Released)
+(U.S. Navy photo by Sidney Hinds/ Released)

 SILVER SPRING, Md.
-(Aug.
-25, 2025) A researcher with Naval Medical Research Command transfers solution into a beaker in the Agile Vaccines and Therapeutics (AVAT) laboratory.
-Research is being conducted to test the effectiveness of new approaches to drug-resistant infections.
+(June 2, 2025) Rachel Barkey and Rania Abutarboush, with Naval Medical Research Command’s (NMRC) Operational Undersea Medicine Directorate, review data for a study on brain injury.
+Brain injury poses a serious health threat to U.S. service members across the world.
+Cognitive impairment resulting from brain injury can negatively impact individual health, unit readiness and the lethal capacity of the nation’s forces.
 NMRC, headquarters of Navy Medicine Research & Development, is engaged in a broad spectrum of activity from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
 In support of Navy, Marine Corps and joint U.S. warfighter health, readiness and lethality, researchers study infectious diseases, biological warfare detection and defense, combat casualty care, environmental health concerns, aerospace and undersea medicine, operational mission support and epidemiology.
-(U.S. Navy photo by Aleece Williams/Released)
+(U.S. Navy photo by Sidney Hinds/ Released)

 SILVER SPRING, Md.
-(Aug.
-25, 2025) A researcher with Naval Medical Research Command (NMRC) examines a petri dish in the Agile Vaccines and Therapeutics (AVAT) laboratory.
-NMRC researchers are testing antimicrobial therapies to examine their effectiveness in treating various wound infections.
+(June 2, 2025) Researchers with Naval Medical Research Command’s (NMRC) Operational Undersea Medicine Directorate with a research poster discussing work done by the command on behalf of warfighter brain health.
+Brain injury poses a serious health threat to U.S. service members across the world.
+Cognitive impairment resulting from brain injury can negatively impact individual health, unit readiness and the lethal capacity of the nation’s forces.
 NMRC, headquarters of Navy Medicine Research & Development, is engaged in a broad spectrum of activity from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
 In support of Navy, Marine Corps and joint U.S. warfighter health, readiness and lethality, researchers study infectious diseases, biological warfare detection and defense, combat casualty care, environmental health concerns, aerospace and undersea medicine, operational mission support and epidemiology.
-(U.S. Navy photo by Aleece Williams/Released)
+(U.S. Navy photo by Sidney Hinds/ Released)

 Guidance-Card-Icon Dept-Exclusive-Card-Icon